salzman-lab/compactor/README.md

 ## Dependencies

-This script requires the following:
+This code requires the following:
 1. Python 3.9
 2. NumPy 1.20.3
 3. Pandas 1.3.1